 Australian Home Electricity Information

-One accurate solution is to install an electricity monitor with a tariff comparison program based on your home's current usage HERE.
+Monitor Your Time Of Use To Save : One accurate solution is to install an electricity monitor with a tariff comparison program, based on your home's current usage HERE.
+This will show you wheter you are better off on a flat rate tariff

-Further information is needed Australia wide, by householders on how to make the best educated choice.
-Nobody wants the above to happen, especially when the time of use tariff was initially chosen to save on electricity costs.
-It pays to check all information before talking to an electricity retailer.
+Educated Changes : Further information is needed Australia wide, by householders on how to make the best educated choice.
+Nobody wants the above to happen, especially when the time of use tariff was initially marketed to help save costs.
+It pays to check all information on offer from any electricity retailer.

-This page is all about offering you as much information on Aussie home electricity.
-The primary goal being to help you understand electricity usage, costs and billing.
-Helping you to further make an educated guess on electricity providers, where a choice is available.
+Detailed Information To Help You : This page is all about offering you as much information on Aussie home electricity.
+To help you understand electricity usage, costs and billing.

 More information on Smart Metering, Reading Electricity Meters and Disputed Electricity Bills can be found on our HOME ELECTRICITY REDUCTION BLOG.
 Use our SEARCH ENGINE for specific information.